 Wow, this album.
 When I first heard it, I thought, 'ew'.
-Yep, shallow as that.
-But its sound stuck with me like - well, like catarrh I couldn't cough up.
+But it stuck with me like catarrh I couldn't cough up.
 The vocals are idiosyncratic, the drums are almost subtle, and they showcase the star of the show: the CRACKLE!
 Kaity Zozula's guitar sounds like the whole world - like the industrial revolution and a sizzle plate of fajita.
 How does she do it?
 How many guitars is she playing at the same time?
 Listen to it!
 Just listen!!
 I can't get enough.

 Favorite track: Vile.